How to print a variable in Python

 In 5 years, John will be 35 years old.

-- By default, the placeholders are filled sequentially with the arguments you provide.
+- By default, the placeholders are filled in the order the arguments are provided.

 Advanced printing techniques